File Detection Test March 2015

 |False Alarm Test included|

 The File Detection Test is one of the most deterministic factors to evaluate the effectiveness of an anti-virus engine.
 These test reports are released twice a year including a false alarm test.
-In this test, the following 23 up-to-date Security Products were tested using 125977 prevalent malware samples.
+For further details please refer to the methodology documents as well as the information provided on our website.
+In this test, the following 21 up-to-date Security Products were tested using 131189 prevalent malware samples.

-Each test system is running on Microsoft Windows 7 SP1 64-Bit including a respective security product, which was last updated on the 21st of February 2014.
-The malware sets were frozen on the 7th of March 2015.
+Each test system is running on Microsoft Windows 7 SP1 64-Bit including a respective security product, which was last updated on the 3rd of February 2015.
+The malware sets were frozen on the 17th August 2015.
 All products had Internet/cloud-access during the test and were tested using default settings.
 To ensure that all file recognition capabilities are used, we enabled scan of all files, scan of archives and scan for PUA in all products.

 On each test system the malware set is scanned.
 The detections made by the security product are noted and analysed.
 Although no samples were executed during this test, we considered cases where malware would be recognized on-access, but not on-demand.
 The test is thus called File Detection Test (as opposed to the earlier On-Demand Tests), as on-access scanning is taken into consideration.